 # ceph daemon mon.$(hostname) quorum enter started responding to quorum, initiated new election

 ...and bam a few seconds later, we're in business again:

 # ceph status cluster: id: 44e4a575-5c31-3c61-88c5-001ea49e8aaa health: HEALTH_WARN 1/3 mons down, quorum mon1,mon3 services: mon: 3 daemons, quorum mon1,mon3, out of quorum: mon2 mgr: mon3(active), standbys: mon1 osd: 30 osds: 30 up, 30 in data: pools: 1 pools, 512 pgs objects: 0 objects, 0B usage: 30.3GiB used, 567GiB / 597GiB avail pgs: 512 active+clean

 Not that "quorum enter" doesn't help if run from the Nautilus mon, it only works when run from the Luminous mon.

-#2 Updated by Tim Serong 28 days ago
+#2 Updated by Tim Serong over 3 years ago